 If there is more than one "qualifying person", priority is as follows:

-Priority goes to the surviving spouse or co-habitee (of either sex), providing they have lived in the house for at least 6 months before the tenant’s death or joint tenant.
+Priority goes to the surviving spouse or co-habitee (of either sex) ifthey have lived in the house for at least 12 months before the tenant’s death or joint tenant.
+The 12 month period starts when the tenant notifies ELHA that the spouse or co-habitee moved in.

-If no-one qualifies at the first level, or a qualifying person does not want the tenancy, then priority goes to other members of the tenant’s family, providing the property was their only/principal home at the time of the tenant’s death.
+If no-one qualifies at the first level, or a qualifying person does not want the tenancy, then priority goes to other members of the tenant’s family, providing the property was their only/principal home for at least 12 months at the time of the tenant’s death.
+This 12 month period does not start until the tenant notifies ELHA that the spouse or co-habitee moved in.

-If no-one qualifies at the first or second level, or a qualifying person does not want the tenancy, then priority goes to carers who lived with the tenant at the time of their death, and gave up secure accommodation to care for the tenant or a household member.
+If no-one qualifies at the first or second level, or a qualifying person does not want the tenancy, then priority goes to carers who were living with the tenant at the time of their death, gave up secure accommodation to care for the tenant or a household member, and we had been notified by the tenant that the carer had moved in at least 12 months before the tenant died.

 If the house is designed or adapted for a person with special needs, no one will qualify at level 2 or 3 unless they need the design features or adaptations.
 If a person would have qualified at level 2 or 3, we will make other suitable accommodation available.